DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 ## Linear regression model

-We will perform three different models to find the best combination of covariates that explain the SMR.
-We will not assume any dependence (except the ones found in the bivariate analysis) between the independet variables and the outcome variable (SMR).
+We perform three different models to find the best combination of covariates that explain the SMR.
+We not assume any dependence (except the ones found in the bivariate analysis) between the independet variables and the outcome variable (SMR).
 We select the classic Ordinary least squeare (OLS regression) and two regularized variations, the Lasso and the Elastic Net regression.
 The formers reduce the risk of overfitting, the variance, the correlation effect between variables and the influence of irrelevant predictors derived in a normal OLS regression.

-First, we will create a function that estimates, assesses and selects the best linear model among the three different regressions.
+First, we create a function that estimates, assesses and selects the best linear model among the three different regressions.
 For this, we use a leave one out cross-validation approach and we retain the model with the lowest Root-Mean-Square Error (RMSE) and AIC.

 ```r